-Central Carolina Community

-College values a philosophy

-that supports the attainment

-of education, skills, and

-competencies integrated

-with a strong awareness of a

-workplace ethic of responsibility

-and commitment to excellence.

-Regular attendance is required

-and demonstrates a commitment

-to educational achievement and

-good workplace ethics.
+Central Carolina Community College values a philosophy that supports the attainment of education, skills, and competencies integrated with a strong awareness of a workplace ethic of responsibility and commitment to excellence.
+Regular attendance is required and demonstrates a commitment to educational achievement and good workplace ethics.

-Procedures guiding student attendance in curriculum classes are as follows:
+Procedures guiding student attendance in curriculum classes are as:

-- All work missed during absences must be made up to the satisfaction of the instructor, and failure to make up work may adversely affect the student's final grade. - 2.
-Students may be withdrawn by the instructor for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W."

-- 3. The college establishes attendance requirements and instructors maintain accurate records of membership/ attendance in accordance with state, federal, and third-party regulatory guidelines. - 4.
-Central Carolina Community College authorizes two absences from classes each academic year for religious observances required by the faith of a student.
+- All work missed during absences must be made up to the satisfaction of the instructor, and failure to make up work may adversely affect the student's final grade. - Students may be withdrawn by the instructor for missing more than 20% of the class meetings before the last day to drop a course will receive a grade of "W." - The college establishes attendance requirements and instructors maintain accurate records of membership/attendance in accordance with state, federal, and third-party regulatory guidelines. - Central Carolina Community College authorizes two absences from classes each academic year for religious observances required by the faith of a student.
 For the purposes of this policy, an academic year begins on the first day of fall classes in August and ends on the last day of summer classes in July each year.
-Absences due to religious observance are in addition to allowed absences. set forth by 80% attendance requirement.
-Students requesting absence from class for religious observance must obtain prior approval to the date of the absence.
-Students who miss class for religious observance will be granted the opportunity to make up work missed due to the absence. - 5.
-Making up absences is at the discretion of the instructor or may be guided by internal procedures determined by individual departments or programs when necessary to comply with guidelines prescribed by accrediting or licensing agencies.
-Allied Health, Barbering, Basic Law Enforcement Training (BLET), Cosmetology, and Esthetics are examples of such programs and courses where external agency requirements may influence attendance guidelines. - 6.
-At the discretion of the instructor, a student may be referred to the Student Services Department or to the College Success Center for counseling relative to absenteeism.
-The visit must be documented prior to re-entry to the class - In all cases of withdrawals initiated by the instructor, instructors are required to maintain accurate attendance records.
+Absences due to religious observance are in addition to allowed absences set forth by 80% attendance requirement. - Students requesting absence from class for religious observance must obtain approval at least two weeks prior to the date of the absence.
+Students who miss class for religious observance will be granted the opportunity to make up work missed due to the absence. - Making up absences is at the discretion of the instructor or may be guided by internal policies determined by individual departments or programs when necessary to comply with guidelines prescribed by accrediting or licensing agencies.
+Allied Health, Barbering, Basic Law Enforcement Training (BLET), Cosmetology, and Esthetics are examples of such programs and courses where external agency requirements may influence attendance guidelines.

-- 8 Absences due to late registration shall be counted as regular absences.
-If a student has been in attendance prior to the 10% census date, but has been absent, the instructor should not initiate student withdrawals except for students who have never attended class.
-When the instructor decides to withdraw a student the instructor will notify the student through the student's official college email in a timely manner. - 9.
-If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should follow the grade appeals procedure guided by the form posted on the Registrar's web page. - 10.
-Students who anticipate an absence should contact their instructor before the class meets.
-Should this prior notice to the instructor be impossible, the student should expect to explain his/her absence upon return to class.

-- 11. Excessive tardiness may be dealt with in a manner similar to that for absences.
-Three tardies constitute one absence.
-Students who are late by 10 minutes or more may be marked absent for that hour of class.
-Note: A grade of "W" may adversely affect third-party payments (e.g., financial aid, VA benefits). - 12.
-Disciplinary withdrawals may be appealed through the procedures outlined under student rights (disciplinary procedures).
+- At the discretion of the instructor, a student may be referred to the Student Services Department for counseling relative to absenteeism.
+The visit must be documented prior to reentry to the class. - In all cases, instructors are required to maintain accurate attendance records.
+Absences due to late registration shall be counted as regular absences.
+If a student has been in attendance prior to the 10% census date, but has been absent, the instructor should not initiate student withdrawals except for students who have never attended class. - When the instructor decides to withdraw a student, the instructor will notify the student through the student's official college email in a timely manner. - If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should consult the instructor's immediate supervisor.
+Further appeals should be made to the next ranking official up to the Chief Academic Officer.
+The official to whom the appeal is made may reverse the withdrawal.
+The decision of the Chief Academic Officer is final. - Students who anticipate an absence should contact their instructor before the class meets.
+Should this prior notice to the instructor be impossible, the student should expect to explain his absence upon return to class. - Excessive tardiness will be dealt with in a manner similar to that for absences.
+Three tardies constitute one (1) absence.
+Students who are late by 10 minutes or more will be marked absent for that hour of class.
+NOTE: A grade of "W" may adversely affect third-party payments (e.g., financial aid, VA benefits). - Disciplinary withdrawals may be appealed through the procedures outlined under Students Rights (Disciplinary Procedures).